 Expunging a DUI conviction will not happen in the Peach State.
 Thus, you need the best DUI lawyers in Georgia to fight for a DUI acquittal or to have your DUI reduced to reckless driving or another, less serious traffic violation.

 This rule means a DUI is there forever, even if this is your first criminal offense.
-If you were recently arrested for drunk driving and were considering just pleading guilty to get the whole matter behind you, Georgia’s lack of record expungement is certainly something to think about before making any important decisions.
+If you were recently arrested for drunk driving and were considering just pleading guilty to get the whole matter behind you, Georgia’s lack of record expungement is certainly something to consider before making any crucial decisions.

 For those who face a repeat offender status, from being previously convicted in the last ten years, on a 4th offense DUI within ten years, you can be convicted of a felony.

-What you may consider to be evidence proving your guilt may be something that can be easily overcome with the help of a skilled defense lawyer.
-Attorney William C. “Bubba” Head and his law firm partners have helped thousands of Georgia residents resolve their cases thanks to his advanced training on the field sobriety and breathalyzer tests as well as his experience and reputation.
+What you may consider being evidence proving your guilt may be something that can be easily overcome with the help of a skilled defense lawyer.
+Attorney William C. “Bubba” Head and his law firm partners have helped thousands of Georgia residents resolve their cases thanks to his advanced training on field sobriety and breathalyzer tests as well as his experience and reputation.

 When our criminal attorneys represent a client, we know that jury trials are the only way to win some cases.
 One of the “protective” measures we recommend to all clients is that they complete an alcohol and drug dependency evaluation with a state-approved counselor.

 Plus, other conditions (like getting the DUI classes certificate) may be recommended by us to create a “safety net” for our client in the event of an adverse verdict.
 Plus, these same conditions are routinely required in GA cases, where your legal advocate obtains a reckless driving GA plea alternative.